Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance: Learning Scheme for Obstacle-avoidance Mechanism

 \subsection{Pre-sampling: Data Acquisition}

-Recalling that the posture $p$ of an mobile robot is updated every periodic control time $T$, its trajectory during the period $T$ can be approximated as a straight line.
+Recall that the posture $p$ of a mobile robot is updated every control period $T$, and its trajectory during the period $T$ can be approximated as a straight line.
 Equipped with advanced sensors, $\text{R}_\text{a}$ is able to measure its relative displacement with a moving object.
-Supposing the sampling period of $\text{R}_\text{a}$ is $\tilde T=NT$, for simplicity of notation, we use the subscript $k$ to represent the sampling time $t^s_k$ with $t^s_{k}-t^s_{k-1}=\tilde T$.
+Let the sampling period of $\text{R}_\text{a}$ be $\tilde T=NT$, and denote by $t^s_k$ the $k$-th sampling time satisfying $t^s_{k}-t^s_{k-1}=\tilde T$.
+For simplicity, we use the subscript $k$ to denote the sampling time, e.g., $x_k$ represents the $x(t^s_{k})$.

 After three consecutive sampling moments, the instantaneous variables of $\text{R}_\text{v}$'s motion are estimated by